|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Huli Huli Marinade is an intensely sweet and savory teriyaki-style sauce popular in Hawaii.
 It's a simple mixture of brown cane sugar, soy sauce, ginger, and other aromatics.
-Huli huli marinade is used to marinate chicken or pork, which is then often cooked on a rotisserie and always over an open fire as pictured to the right.
+Huli huli marinade is used to marinate chicken or pork, which is then often cooked on a rotisserie, and always over an open fire.
 A grill will do the trick.

 "Huli" means "turn" in Hawaiian, and legend has it that the name comes from the fact that its creator, Ernest Morgado, made it by cooking the soy-marinated chicken between two grills, turning the grills on their sides to do so.
 Luckily for those of us who like to keep things easy, the sauce is so tasty that it more than makes up for anything lacking in a regular single home grill.